-4.2 The program provides a well-structured curriculum that prepares students to practice as a limited scope X-ray machine operator.
+4.2 The program provides a well-structured curriculum that prepares students to practice in the professional discipline.

 A well-structured curriculum must be comprehensive, current, appropriately sequenced, and provide for evaluation of student achievement.
 This allows for effective student learning by providing a knowledge foundation in didactic and laboratory courses prior to competency achievement.
 Continual refinement of the competencies achieved is necessary so that students can demonstrate enhanced performance in a variety of situations and patient conditions.
 The well-structured curriculum is guided by a master plan of education.